(0 items) Help

 , Deitra Leonard Lowdermilk, RNC, PhD, FAAN, David Wilson, MS, RN, C, (NIC), Kathryn Rhodes Alden, EdD, MSN, RN, IBCLC and Mary Catherine Cashion, RN, BC, MSN

 Availability:This title is currently out of stock.
 We will ship as soon as we receive our stock.

 Binder-Ready Edition: This loose-leaf copy of the full text is a convenient, accessible, and customizable alternative to the bound book.
 With this binder-ready edition, you can personalize the text to match your unique study needs!

 Get the accurate, practical information you need to succeed in the classroom, the clinical setting, and on the NCLEX-RN® examination.
 Written by the foremost experts in maternity and pediatric nursing, the user-friendly Maternal Child Nursing Care, 6th Edition provides both instructors and students with just the right amount of maternity and pediatric content.
 This new edition includes updated case studies within Nursing Care Plans, as well as a new chapter on pediatric cancer.
 Focus on the family throughout emphasizes the influence of the entire family in health and illness.

-; Deitra Leonard Lowdermilk, RNC, PhD, FAAN, Clinical Professor Emerita, School of Nursing, University of North Carolina at Chapel Hill, Chapel Hill, NC; David Wilson, MS, RN, C(INC), Staff
+; Deitra Leonard Lowdermilk, RNC, PhD, FAAN, Clinical Professor Emerita, School of Nursing, University of North Carolina at Chapel Hill, Chapel Hill, NC; David Wilson, MS, RN, C, (NIC), Staff

 Children's Hospital at Saint Francis